silvimica/vlm-hallucination-detection/notebooks/README.md

   ```
 - **`model_performance.ipynb`**: Demonstrates the results and evaluation metrics obtained from the trained models.
 This notebook uses the saved weights generated during training to evaluate the model on the primary dataset.

-- **`data_exploration.ipynb`**: Contains the exploratory data analysis (EDA) of textual features in the dataset.
-This notebook provides insights into the structure, distribution, and characteristics of the data used for training.
+- **`data_exploration.ipynb`**: Contains data analysis of textual features in the dataset. **Warning**: The notebook may be too large to display directly on GitHub.
+Please download it locally to view.

 - **`model_performance_on_chatgpt_dataset.ipynb`**: Similar to the above, this notebook evaluates model performance on a ChatGPT-generat dataset.